Eight Years of Summerlands Chuffers

 To order one it is necessary to measure down from the top of the chimney to the manifold where the exhaust screws in.
 This is easily done with the rod on a digital caliper or by slipping a tube over the existing exhaust and lowering it until it stops.
 Mark the tube at the top of the chimney, remove the tube and measure.
 The measurement will be between 60mm and 70mm.

-We have now supplied well over 5,800 chuffers worldwide.
+We have now supplied over 6,000 chuffers worldwide.

-The Summerlands Chuffer website has had over 610,000 page hits in just over six and a half years.
+The Summerlands Chuffer website has had over 629,000 page hits in eight years.

 There are just two of us in the Summerlands Chuffer business.
 Nigel makes and supplies them through his one man D P Supplies business and I do all the design and marketing from my home.